 We continue to believe in the strength of the long-term fundamentals of our business.
-Energy demand is expected to increase in the long term driven by economic growth in developing countries and despite current underlying downside risks in the industry, including sluggish growth in developed countries and supply uncertainties associated with geopolitical tensions in the Middle East.
+Energy demand is expected to increase in the long term driven by economic growth in developing countries despite current underlying downside risks in the industry, such as sluggish growth in developed countries and supply uncertainties associated with geopolitical tensions in the Middle East.
 Furthermore, development of new resources is expected to be more complex resulting in increasing service intensity.

-In North America, the industry is experiencing a shift from natural gas shale plays to oil and liquids-rich shale plays due to the low natural gas prices resulting from the resiliency of natural gas production coupled with natural gas inventory at peak levels and a mild winter.
-We believe we will continue to see further declines in natural gas drilling until the oversupply situation is corrected.
-We expect the reduction in natural gas drilling may be offset, however, by an increase in oil and liquids-rich drilling activity due to the relatively stable liquids prices.
-The transition from natural gas to oil and liquids-rich plays in the long term should be positive for our business as completing oil and liquids-rich wells requires higher levels of service intensity.
-We anticipate near-term pricing pressure in certain markets and continued cost inflation.
+In North America, the industry is experiencing a shift from natural gas shale plays to oil and liquids-rich shale plays due to low natural gas prices resulting from continued strong natural gas production despite peak natural gas storage levels.
+We believe we will continue to see a modest reduction in natural gas drilling over the remainder of the year as operators optimize their budgets by focusing on basins with better economics.
+While oil and liquids-rich drilling has mostly offset the decline in the first half of 2012, we believe the recent volatility in oil prices and softness in natural gas liquids prices may prompt certain customers to adopt a more cautious tone for the remainder of 2012.
+We anticipate near-term pricing pressure for our production enhancement services in certain markets and continued cost inflation related to guar gum.

-In 2011, our Gulf of Mexico business began to recover due to an increase in the level of permit approvals for deepwater drilling.
+Our Gulf of Mexico business continues to recover due to an increase in the level of permit approvals for deepwater drilling.
 We remain optimistic about the recovery of activity in the Gulf of Mexico as our customers adapt to new regulations and new permit approvals are issued.
 In addition, more deepwater rigs are expected to arrive in the Gulf of Mexico over the course of this year.
 We believe that an increasing pace of permit applications and approvals needs to be sustained in order for the Gulf of Mexico business to recover to activity levels experienced before the Macondo well incident.
-See "Business Environment and Results of Operations," Note 6 to the condensed consolidated financial statements, and Part II, Item 1.
-"Legal Proceedings."
+See "Business Environment and Results of Operations."

-Outside of North America, revenue and operating income increased in the first quarter of 2012 compared to the first quarter of 2011.
-We believe competitive pricing internationally will continue throughout 2012.
-However, we also believe that new international unconventional oil and natural gas projects may contribute to activity improvements this year.
+Outside of North America, revenue and operating income increased in the first half of 2012 compared to the first half of 2011.We believe competitive pricing for large, long-term international projects will continue throughout 2012.
+However, for the remainder of the year, we expect to see gradual activity improvements as new rigs, particularly in deepwater, enter the international markets.
+We also believe that new international unconventional oil and natural gas projects may contribute to activity improvements this year.
 Recently, our operations in Egypt have recovered from the turmoil experienced in the first quarter of 2011.
 Although some minor work has been performed in Libya, we are still awaiting well-defined operational plans from our customers.
 We do not expect activity levels in Libya to recover to pre-2011 levels until late 2012 or 2013.
-We continue to believe that international pricing will remain competitive, particularly in regard to larger projects.
-However, for the remainder of the year, we expect to see gradual activity improvements as new rigs enter the international markets.

 We are continuing to execute several key initiatives in 2012.
-These initiatives involve increasing manufacturing production in the Eastern Hemisphere and reinventing our service delivery platform to lower our delivery costs.
+These initiatives include increasing manufacturing production in the Eastern Hemisphere and reinventing our service delivery platform to lower our delivery costs.